 - For the record, he was referring to Mandy.

-- Batman, in one of his very rare moments of flusteredness in Justice League: Unlimited, insists that his relationship with Wonder Woman is purely professional.
+- Batman, in one of his very rare flustered moments in Justice League: Unlimited, insists that his relationship with Wonder Woman is purely professional.
 It is then that he realizes that she's right behind him.

 - In The Adventures of Jimmy Neutron, Sheen desperately tries to make Libby hook up with him, but she tells him to "slow down" a bit.